Pope calls for robust regulation of AI in manifesto that ponders the future of humanity

 In the text, Leo denounced the "culture of power" driving the AI race, especially in developing ever more sophisticated methods of remote warfare.
 He declared that it was "not permissible" to entrust irreversible, lethal decisions to AI systems, setting up another flash point between the American pope and the Trump administration, which has worked aggressively to deregulate AI development.

-“It lends itself to people who are at the forefront of these tools and able to see the incredible things that they’re able to do, to have questions about their own ‘What does it mean to be human?’” said Taylor Black, a Microsoft AI executive and director of Catholic University of America’s AI institute.
+Taylor Black, a Microsoft AI executive and director of Catholic University of America's AI institute, said the document would prompt people "at the forefront of these tools" to ask questions such as "What does it mean to be human?"

-Pope calls out AI companies even as he hosts Anthropic The pope presented the text at a Vatican launch Monday that featured the co-founder of Anthropic, which is currently locked in a legal battle with the Trump administration over access to its AI technology.
+The Vatican launch also included remarks by the co-founder of Anthropic, which is currently locked in a legal battle with the Trump administration over access to its AI technology.
 The Vatican decided to involve Anthropic as part of its decade-long effort to engage Silicon Valley in dialogue over the human cost of AI.

 And yet in his text, Leo repeatedly blasted the concentration of power and data in the hands of so few people in the private sector as a danger, especially to children and the most vulnerable, and called for external regulation of their work.

-Anthropic co-founder Christopher Olah welcomed Leo's criticism and concern, saying such external checks on AI and the researchers behind it were fundamental to the technology “going well” for humankind since there is so much at stake — “a real possibility that AI will displace human labor at a very large scale.”
+Anthropic co-founder Christopher Olah welcomed Leo's criticism and concern.
+He said such external checks were fundamental to the technology "going well" for humankind since there is so much at stake -- "a real possibility that AI will displace human labor at a very large scale."

-“We need more of the world — religious communities, civil society, scholars, governments — to do what His Holiness has done here: to take this seriously, to look closely, and to push events in a better direction,” Olah said.
-“We need informed critics who will tell the labs when we are failing.
-We need moral voices that the incentives cannot bend.”
+"We need more of the world -- religious communities, civil society, scholars, governments -- to do what His Holiness has done here: to take this seriously, to look closely, and to push events in a better direction," Olah said.
+"We need moral voices that the incentives cannot bend."

-Experts say the text will become a benchmark In a methodical text, the math major pope traced the history of the Catholic Church’s social teaching and applied its core concepts — justice, solidarity, the dignity of work and the universal destination of resources — to the digital revolution.
+In a methodical text, the math major pope traced the history of the Catholic Church's social teaching and applied its core concepts -- justice, solidarity, the dignity of work and the universal destination of resources -- to the digital revolution.

 "Pope Leo is offering a clear, comprehensive, and coherent voice urging us to take responsibility for constructing a world in which technology will serve humans rather than degrade them," he said.